Women's Institute: Royal membership

 Queen Elizabeth II was a member from 1943 until her death in 2022, and was President of Sandringham WI.
-Her mother Queen Elizabeth was also a member, as are Sophie, Countess of Wessex; Camilla, Queen consort; and Anne, Princess Royal.
-The Queen attended the January meeting at Sandringham each year and in January 2019 referred to "common ground" and "never losing sight of the bigger picture" in a speech which was widely reported and interpreted as touching on the Brexit debate.
+Her mother Queen Elizabeth was also a member, as are Sophie, Duchess of Edinburgh; Anne, Princess Royal and Queen Camilla, who has been the President of Sandringham WI since 2024.
+Queen Elizabeth II attended the January meeting at Sandringham each year and in January 2019 referred to "common ground" and "never losing sight of the bigger picture" in a speech which was widely reported and interpreted as touching on the Brexit debate.
 The evening's guest speaker was Alexander Armstrong, host of TV show Pointless, and the Queen participated in a game of Pointless played at the meeting, on the winning side; Armstrong commented on her "deft, silky Pointless skills".

 Archives

 The archives of the National Federation of Women's Institutes are held at The Women's Library at the Library of the London School of Economics.
 The WI's archives are open to the public.
+The Library also holds a collection of Suffrage Interviews, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+Three interviews about Margaret Wintringham explore her role in the WI, both in Lincolnshire and with the NFWI at a national level.
+Other interviews, such as those with Margery Corbett-Ashby (April 1975), Kathleen Halpin and Gertrude Horton reflect on the relationship and differences between the WI and the Townswomen's Guilds.